 To answer this question, lets put ourselves into the shoes of a imaginary 40 year old man named Tommy.

 Tommy is a car parts salesman and recently took over his fathers business.
 He is very energetic and overweight.
 He has diabetes, heart disease, and some kidney disease.
 He starts searching for a direct primary care doctor in his area.
 After spending time meeting the doctors and their staff at different practices, he settles on one.
 We can call it LiveActive Primary Care www.liveactivepc.com

 He then looks for a health insurance product that has his hospital of choice in their network and co-incidentally his new direct primary care doctor also provides hospital care at that same hospital.
 What a find!
 His premiums are much lower and he gets a plan with a HSA account so he can fund his card with pre-tax dollars.

 His first visit with his direct primary care doctor is 60 minutes where all his health issues are discussed and a plan of care is developed.
 He walks out with all his labs done for less than $35, medications that are significantly less, and plans to see his kidney specialist soon.

 Since his kidney specialist does not bill insurance, they are able to see him same day or next day.
 All his doctors are a text message away.
 When he arrives at the kidney specialists office, his case has already been discussed by his primary care doctor and the specialist.
 This is a real possibility as both of these doctors have the time to discuss cases instead of seeing 30 patients a day with unnecessary paperwork.
 They discuss the case and he is on his way home with a plan.

-All his invoices are automated and can be reviewed through an app on his phone.
 When Tommy goes to the hospital, both of his physicians come to take care of him.
 The nurses and hospital staff are ready to take care of him upon his arrival.
-Below is a screenshot of his doctors practice.

 How about the consumer with no health issues?